bellenuit/tiny-ps/README.md

 - width
 - height
-- format (canvas as default, pdf (currently Safari only), raw, svg comme image, canvasurl, pdfurl, rawurl, svgurl as downloadable link)
+- format (canvas as default, pdf (currently Safari only), raw, svg comme image, canvasurl, pdfurl, rawurl, svgurl as downloadable link, use comma separated list for multiple formats)
 - transparent (0 as default, except PDF which is always white paper)
 - oversampling (1 as default, 2 improves detail for raw)
 - interval (0 as default, in msec).
 You can have multiple pages which will be displayed by this delay.
+- movie (0 as default, 1 as option to export multiple pages as MJPEG movie when canvasurl is format)
+- zip (0 as default, 1 as option to export multiple pages as ZIP collection of PNG when canvasurl is format)
+- svgmovie (0 as default, 1 as option to export multiple pages as animated SVG when svgurl is format)
-- error (show errors)
+- error (0 as default, 1 as show errors)

 The node displays as block by default, but you can set it to inline-block with the CSS